Swapping your European getaway for a luxurious staycation? This is your guide to glamping in Yorkshire.

 High Oaks Grange, Thornton Road, Pickering, North Yorkshire, YO18 7HZ.
-Glamping pods start at £138 for two nights.
-Find out about their new safety measures.
+Glamping pods start at £342 for two nights.
+Open now.

 Kingfisher Lakes is the perfect lakeside glamping retreat – you can kayak, fish, or even visit Yorkshire’s serene coastline, before you flop onto a comfy double bed at night.
 The spacious, quirkily-named 6-person Safari Tents are ideal for families as they come with bunk beds, private decking and a wood-burning stove to keep you warm.
 If you don’t have kids to entertain, check out the luxurious Sunset Lodge log cabin.
 It comes complete with a hot tub and ensuite shower room for the perfect romantic getaway, where you can wake up in your king-sized bed and look out over the lake.

 Kingfisher Lakes, Corner Farm, W Lee & Co, Burshill, Brandesburton, East Riding of Yorkshire, YO25 8LY.
-Yurts start at £210 per night.
-Find out about their new safety measures.
+Yurts start at £220 for two nights.
+Open now.

-If you want to spend the night in a 100-year-old gypsy wagon, head to lakeside retreat Acorn Glade, just nine miles from York.
-The double bed is tucked up against a stained glass window and fills the width of the charming cabin.
+If you want to spend the night cosied up in a little lodge, head to lakeside retreat Acorn Glade, just nine miles from York.
+Rose Hollow is an eco-friendly hideaway, with solar-powered fairy lights, triple-glazed windows and a specially-made log bed.
 Keep warm with the iron coal-burning stove and when you want to cook, head over to the Chicken Shed, where you’ll find a communal kitchen, complete with gas hob, microwave and fridge.
 Fishing enthusiasts can make the most of the lake or you can visit Allerthorpe Woods & Country Park.
 There are no children, pets or wifi so it’s one of the most tranquil places to go glamping in Yorkshire.

 Acorn Glade Glamping, Kidd Lane, Melbourne, York, YO42 4QF.
-The Rose Gypsy Wagon starts at £120 for two nights.
-Find out about their new safety measures.
+Rose Hollow starts at £160 for two nights.
+Open from Monday 17th May 2021.

 Located on the edge of the imposing Yorkshire Dales are the timber camping pods of Catgill Farm, which face out onto breathtaking views that showcase Bolton Abbey at its finest.
 Your surroundings can be admired from your own log-fuelled hot tub or in front of the fire from cosy chairs on the private patio.
 Each pod is fitted with a kitchen, a smart TV and wifi for those who don’t want to feel too cut off.
 And to top it all, you get your own pizza oven, so you can feast together while the sun goes down.

 Catgill Campsite, Catgill Farm, Bolton Abbey, North Yorkshire, BD23 6HA.
-Timber Pods start at £310 for two nights.
-Find out about their new safety measures.
+Timber Pods start at £350 for two nights.
+Open now.

 Jollydays Glamping offers a luxurious woodland escape perfect for families and big groups.
 There’s a range of accommodation available, but their rustic-chic Woodland Tents top them all.
 They sleep up to six people and come with their own bathroom cabin, complete with a roll-top bath.
 You can feast out on the veranda, which has its own barbecue, before ending the night snuggled up by the wood-burning stove inside.
 On your doorstep is the Northwood Trail, a fairy sanctuary brimming with hidden artefacts for you to spot.

 Jollydays Glamping, Buttercrambe Road, York, North Yorkshire, YO41 1AN.
-Woodland Tents start at £395 for two nights.
-Find out about their new safety measures.
+Woodland Tents start at £425 for two nights.
+Open now.

 You can find the two cosy Shepherd’s’ Huts at Wold’s Edge, stowed away in the foothills of the Yorkshire Wolds.
 You’ll find a complimentary basket filled with local produce on arrival, which you can enjoy in the sunshine thanks to the outdoor seating.
 Each hut has a double bed with one bunk, so it’s perfect for small families – throw in a private bathroom and you’re all set.
 If you love walking, you can go for the low-level Bishop Wilton or tackle longer routes like the Fangfoss Circuit.
 If you’d rather explore by bike, you can safely store your wheels onsite.

 Snug Huts, Main Street, Bishop Wilton, York, YO42 1SQ.
 Shepherd Huts start at £170 for two nights.
-Find out about their new safety measures.
+Open now.

 With the mighty North York Moors and the Yorkshire Wolds at your doorstep, you can truly enjoy the great outdoors while glamping at Dale Farm.
 They have three romantic Cabins and a Treehouse, each with decking or a balcony.
 Both are kitted out with a log burning stove, a barbecue and insulated walls to keep you toasty all year round.
 The rolling hills make it the perfect spot for walkers and cyclists or you can even set off on The Hockney Trail in the surroundings that inspired the work of world-famous artist David Hockney.

 Dale Farm, Bartindale Road, Hunmanby, Filey, North Yorkshire, YO14 0JD.
-Cabins start at £140 for two nights and the Treehouse is £200 for two nights.
-Find out about their new safety measures.Cover image credit: Swaledale Yurts
+Cabins start at £150 for two nights and the Treehouse is £220 for two nights.
+Open now.Cover image credit: Swaledale Yurts